12beesinatrenchcoat/12beesinatrenchcoat.github.io/_projects/2020-07-19-pencil_to_pluto.md

 ---
 title: "Pencil to Pluto"
-description: "an incremental game about drawing a line to pluto... with pencils... on an infinite sheet of paper"
+description: "an incremental game about drawing a line to pluto... with pencils..."
 tags:
   - game
   - code